Rickaym/pyforge/README.rst

 Getting Started
 =================

-Minecraft.py is a Python language provider crafted for Minecraft Forge.
+pyminecraft is a Python language provider crafted for Minecraft Forge.
 It leverages the Jython_ Python implementation that operates on the JVM.
 The module is compatible with Python 2.7.x and is designed to support the implementation of a Forge Mod.

-We created Minecraft.py as a way to benchmark the capabilities of Jython and introduce Python developers to the exciting world of Minecraft modding.
+We created pyminecraft as a way to benchmark the capabilities of Jython and introduce Python developers to the exciting world of Minecraft modding.

 Project Status
 ==============